Top 40+ SAP CPI Interview Questions and Answers

 SAP CPI provides message priority and routing based on message attributes via Content Modifier and Message Routing phases inside integration processes.
 Message characteristics, such as headers, context variables, or custom properties, can be used to establish routing rules and priorities, allowing for dynamic and adaptable message routing logic based on runtime or business needs.

-66. Can you describe how to install integration artifacts in SAP CPI?
+66. Describe how to install integration artifacts in SAP CPI?

 Ans: